 Issue 02: Heart & Soul

-GAFFER Issue 02: Heart & Soul honours the way football cultivates community spirit, empowers the next generation and gives fans, teams and players something bigger and more beautiful to believe in.
-To celebrate the launch of the new issue, we’re introducing you to our five cover stars; a special collective of people who are driving the culture to new heights and changing the face of the game forever.
+Honouring the way football cultivates community spirit, empowers the next generation and gives fans, teams and players something bigger and more beautiful to believe in.
+Be prepared to meet the people who are driving the culture to new heights and those who are set to change the face of the game forever.

 Special pricing on early delivery.